 Types of captions

 - This is the type of caption that you can’t switch on or off when watching a video.
-Open captions are not available on some platforms like Instagram and TikTok.
+Open captions are not available on some platforms like Instagram.

-- This is the type of caption which gives your viewers the option to choose whether to display captions or not.
+- This is the type of caption that gives your viewers the option to choose whether to display captions or not.
 Closed captions are available on YouTube.

 2. Incorporate call-to-action